 What about that 16-year-old girl with the bad test grade?
-She may not think about how quickly and easily her parent can go to the school’s portal and knock down her lie.
+She may not think about how quickly and easily her parent can go to the school’s portal and find out the truth.
 Teens with ADHD may, in part, seem to lie more because they get caught in lies more often.

 Sometimes, teens with ADHD may be truly unsure of what’s the truth and what’s not.
 That, too, ties in with their

-A high school senior might think she asked her teacher for a college recommendation.
-But she has lots of things swimming in her mind and has trouble keeping track of and prioritizing them.
+A high school senior might think he asked his teacher for a college recommendation.
+But he has lots of things on his mind.
+He has trouble keeping track of and prioritizing them.

-When her parents ask about that recommendation, she optimistically goes with “Did it!”
-She may be thinking to herself that she’ll do it immediately, but that may or may not occur.
+When his parents ask about that recommendation, he optimistically goes with “Did it!”
+He may be thinking to himself that he’ll do it immediately.
+But that may or may not happen.

-The possible consequences of not doing it may not even cross her mind until it’s too late.
-And her parents may not know if she was lying to cover up, or whether she simply forgot about the whole thing.
+The possible consequences of not doing it may not even cross his mind until it’s too late.
+And his parents may not know if he was lying to cover up or simply forgot about the whole thing.

 When they’re younger, kids with and without ADHD may lie or hide things.
 But parents are still very involved in their everyday life.
 It’s easier to catch lies before they do too much damage.